Freymaurer/Fable.Pyxpecto/README.md

 Actually all tests run with this library will be sequential.
 The function is only added to comply with Expecto syntax.

+💬 Help wanted.
+I currently have a prototype implementation for parallel tests on a branch.
+But it breaks collecting run-tests in .NET.

 ## Install

 From [Nuget](https://www.nuget.org/packages/Fable.Pyxpecto) with: